What We Do

 Orfund has been supporting the Molima Family Home since 2000 when the first five children were admitted.
 Since then we have helped Molima to expand its facilities.

-There are currently 25 children aged between 7 and 19 being looked after there.
-Of these, 15 are girls and 10 are boys.
+There are currently 25 children aged between 7 and 18 being looked after there.
+Of these, 12 are girls and 13 are boys.
 They all attend local primary or secondary schools in Dedza.
 Two other older girls are back temporarily in their respective villages but being encouraged to return to secondary schooling.

 Malawi is a land-locked country in south east Africa.
-It is the third poorest country in the world and it’s been having a very tough time in the last couple of years.
+It is the sixth poorest country in the world and it’s been having a very tough time in the last couple of years.

 The country also suffers from an HIV/AIDS epidemic which has struck southern and central African countries so severely.
 Over 90,000 people in Malawi live with HIV/AIDS – more than one in ten adults are infected.
 This and associated diseases, e.g. dysentery has affected many of the parents of the children in Molima.